 4. Community-Based Project Teams

 — October-May: (meetings scheduled during AM support, after school OR on weekends according to students’ availability) Each participant will work on a community project with 4-5 other Emerge students and with the assistance of ETHS student facilitators (juniors).
 The themes of the projects are chosen by the students with the goal of positively impacting the Evanston/ETHS community.
 Each project team partners with a community or school organization to design and implement a project.
-Teams will meet 2-3 per month with their group outside of the workshops and once per month with Ms. Collins to check in.
+Teams will meet 2-3 per month with their group outside of the workshops and once per month with the Community Service Office to check in.

 5. Final Presentations